RED FLAG # 18

 For Example

-Sourcing labor for construction, manufacturing, hospitality, call centres, agriculture and horticulture, social care and domestic work and other areas, where there is a risk that:
+Sourcing labor for construction, manufacturing, hospitality, call centers, agriculture and horticulture, social care, renewable energy projects, waste collection and processing, and domestic work and other areas, where there is a risk that:

 • Workers face low wages, salary delays, excessive deductions and uncompensated overtime